mriscoc/ATTabs/wiki/options.md

 ======

 Show angled sides for tabs.
 Only for top/bottom OptPosition.
-For angled tabs, you must also set OptSpaceInitial to positive value, or angled sides will paint over edges.
-And must set OptSpaceBetweenTabs, or angled sides will be not nice between tabs.
+For angled tabs, you should set OptSpaceInitial to bigger value.
+And should set OptSpaceBetweenTabs too.

 OptShowAngleTangent: single
 ======

 Tangent of angle for OptShowAngled.
+Value 1.0 means 45 degrees.
 Good value here is about 2..5.
 For bigger values don't use OptShowAngled.

 OptShowFlat: boolean
 ======